rpc-ag/rpc-aggregator/README.md

 ### Phase 2: Prometheus Exporter and Grafana Dashboards

 - Build a Prometheus exporter that exposes the collected metrics in a format that can be scraped by Prometheus.
-- Create a set of Grafana dashboards that visualize the performance metrics for the RPC proxy and its providers.
+- Create a set of Grafana dashboards that visualize the performance metrics for the RPC Aggregator and its providers.

 ### Phase 3: Uptime Page

-- Develop an uptime page that displays the current status of the RPC proxy and the providers.
+- Develop an uptime page that displays the current status of the RPC Aggregator and the providers.
 - Integrate the monitoring system with the uptime page to display real-time health and performance metrics.
 - Allow users to subscribe to alerts for downtime or performance issues.